nockieboy/YM2149_PSG_system/README.md

     Also found clip-inversion overflow bug in jt49_mave.v & jt49_dcrm2.v, which the DC filter seems to sometimes patch.
 Though this may be looked at by Jose Tejada, it is no longer in use because of the new 'BHG_jt49_filter_mixer.sv' replacement.

+## Build
+This project is tested and verified in ModelSim and on an Arrow DECA (MAX 10M50) FPGA development board with attached 8-bit host computer.